 The saddle between Bad Rock Peak and Mount Church can be reached by climbing this debris filled gully.

 From the low point on the saddle you can good progress to the cliffs below the summit.
 These cliffs involve Class 5 climbing.
 However, you can find a goat path across the face to reach the peak’s north ridge.

 2) Sawmill Gulch and Pass.

-Sawmill Gulch has everything that Lone Cedar does not have, a road, albeit a rough road, to a high elevation and then an actual trail that leads first to Sawmill Pass and then on to Leatherman Pass.
-Nevertheless, if you are going to Bad Rock Peak, you still are going to have to deal with a lot of talus as you drop down off of Sawmill Pass into the upper reaches of Lone Cedar Creek and then climb up a steep talus slope to the peak’s north ridge.
+Sawmill Gulch has everything that Lone Cedar does not have: a road, albeit a rough road, to a high elevation and then an actual trail that leads first to Sawmill Pass and then to Leatherman Pass.
+Nevertheless, if you are going to climb Bad Rock Peak, you are still going to have to deal with a lot of talus as you drop down off of Sawmill Pass into the upper reaches of Lone Cedar Creek and then climb up a steep talus slope to the peak’s north ridge.

 I have not traversed Sawmill Gulch since 1993 but recent reports state the road and the trail are still in passable condition.
 As far as scenery goes, the trail crosses some great country.